German Academic Exchange Service: Regional offices and information centres

-A network of 21 regional offices, 36 information centers (ICs) and 6 German Centers for Research and Innovation (DWIH) in more than 50 countries maintains contact with the partner countries and provides advice on site (as of 2024).
+A network of 21 regional offices, 36 information centers (ICs) and 6 German Centres for Research and Innovation (DWIH) in more than 50 countries maintains contact with the partner countries and provides advice on site (as of 2024).

 The first DAAD regional office was founded in London in 1927, the most recent in Accra in 2024 and in Bishkek in 2025.

 The Regional Offices with their founding year: